batdowg/cbs/CONTEXT.md

 - “No prework for this workshop” disables assignment; **Send Accounts (no prework)** sends credentials only.
 - Learner links, email invites, and assignment snapshots always resolve the prework template by `(session.workshop_type_id, session.workshop_language)`; if that language has no template configured the flows display the empty-state instead of falling back to another language.
 - Participant prework hidden after session starts.
 - Workshop View Participants card now surfaces invite status (“Not sent” or “Sent <date> (x times)” using `prework_invites` history, falling back to assignment sent timestamps for legacy data).
 KT staff and assigned facilitators can still trigger row-level **Send prework** or the bulk **Send prework to all not sent** action; learners/CSA never see invite state or actions.
+Successful sends update the status cells immediately via JSON responses so the card reflects the latest invite count without reloading.
 - Prework summaries on Workshop View and the staff Prework tab only render responses for the session language template.

 ---